ritchielrez/Omnivim-v2/README.md

 # A Basic Stable IDE config for Neovim

-## WARNING!!: This config seems to have some serious performance issues
+## WARNING!!
+This config seems to have some serious performance issues

 > Why does this repo exist?